 Verrucous carcinoma is a rare type of squamous cell penile cancer.
 It looks like a large wart and is a slow growing tumour that rarely spreads to other parts of the body.
 Verrucous carcinoma is usually curable with surgery.

-The remaining 10% of penile cancers are made up of the following types:
+The remaining 10 out of 100 (10%) penile cancers are made up of the following types:

 Sarcomas are cancers that develop in the body’s connective tissues that form the structure of the body, such as bone, muscle, fat and cartilage.
 Sarcomas of the penis are extremely rare but they tend to grow more quickly than other types of penile cancer.